Important Things You Should Know Before You Start To Trade Cryptocurrency

 Tip: If you only trade the top markets based on market cap (coins like Ethereum and Bitcoin), or GBTC, then the chance that you could lose everything overnight are quite slim (slim, but not impossible).
 There are other cryptocurrencies that are riskier (but on a good day can provide quick gains).
 Generally speaking, coins that have lower volumes and market caps to offer higher risk/reward.

 Cryptocurrency exchanges are not associated with regular stock exchanges.
-We will be recommending below that you use the broker/exchange Coinbase.
+We will be recommending below that you use the broker/ trading platform Coinbase.
 However, you also can use Coinbase Pro (the professional Coinbase version with lower fees) after you have signed up for your Coinbase account.
 These are not the same thing as Well Street and the exchanges (different entities, different specifics, same general mechanics).

-Important Things You Need To Know To Get Started Trading Cryptocurrency
+Important Things You Need To Know Before You Start Trading Cryptocurrency

-For people wanting to trade actual cryptocurrency, keeping the above points in mind (so, for example, you won't be going with GTC or the Cash App), here is what we suggest:
+For people wanting to get into crypto trading keeping the above points in mind (so, for example, you won't be going with GTC or the Cash App), here is what we suggest:

 Based on the above, a good starting point for anybody wanting to trade currency would be to get started with Coinbase.com (which is the most popular U.S. cryptocurrency website, and a service offering a currency exchange and one platform for a Bitcoin Cash Wallet, Litecoin Wallet, Ehtereum wallet, a Bitcoin wallet, etc).